-All staff have received training (Jan 2021) about the Prevent Duty and tackling extremism.
-This training is reinforced by circulation of one-minute guide/use of scenarios/etc.
+All staff have received training about the Prevent Duty and tackling extremism.
+(Oct 2022).
+This training is reinforced by circulating information from Cheshire East i.e. one-minute guide/use of scenarios/etc.

 WPS is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.